 Nucleophilic substitution with sodium azide followed by palladium reduction is a beautiful way to convert alkyl halides to primary amines, but unfortunately sodium azide has very poor solubility in non-polar solvents.
 The usual solution is to use dimethylformamide and/or water, but this reagent makes for a nice acetonitrile-soluble alternative .
 The corresponding halide salt is insoluble in diethyl ether, and can be crashed out following completion of the reaction.

 DABCO binds to bromine quite strongly, and the resulting DABCO-Bromine complexes are good oxidizing agents for the conversion of sulfides to sulfones.
 Interestingly, this seems to have been rediscovered some 40 years later, with a recent publication in Tet.
 Lett. on alcohol oxidations.

 I’m hesitant to call this reagent “forgotten”, but it is less well known than I would expect.
 Effectively a soft carbanion, lithium alkyl cuprates replace good leaving groups with inversion of stereochemistry, convert acyl chlorides to the corresponding ketones, and add 1-4 to enones.
 As an added bonus, these organocopper compounds will also reduce disubstituted alkynes to cis-alkenes.

 7) Dimethylsulfoxide and Acetic Anhydride

-This combination somewhat surprisingly converts secondary alcohols to ketones.
+This combination somewhat surprisingly can convert secondary alcohols to ketones.